MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class3/module3/module3.rst.txt

          ]
       }

    .. note :: I invite you to decode the "k" value to know what is the ``key``.
-As you can notice, we don't use a RSA key, but a secret (just to simplify hte lab).
+As you can notice, we don't use a RSA key, but a secret (just to simplify the lab).
 This secret is BASE64 encoded.

    .. image:: ../pictures/module3/identity-provider.png
       :align: center